 While working at the Prestige Hotel in Cranbrook, Lissa Parker was recruited to become a dealer at the nearby Casino of the Rockies.
 In a matter of months, she had acquired the necessary technical skills, overcome her initial shyness, and felt comfortable in the job.

-It helped that, in Grade 12, Lissa had taken the Serving It Right course, and also completed two courses on dealing – a two-week blackjack course and a three-week roulette course.
+It helped that, in Grade 12, Lissa had completed two courses on dealing – a two-week blackjack course and a three-week roulette course.
 A good dealer, she says, is outgoing, friendly, has a loud voice, talks a lot, has exceptional technical skills and very good people skills.

 Lissa enjoys interacting with individual customers and dealing with the public in general.
 Although the job itself is stimulating, there are opportunities to be creative, and doing things differently from time to time, such as dealing with your left hand instead of your right, which adds to the challenge.
 She would highly recommend this job to anyone who likes entertaining people while also selling to them.